cry-inc/G27Debouncer/README.md

 How to compile:

-The software is currently only available for 64bit Windows operating systems and indented to be compiled with Microsoft Visual Studio 2010.
+The software is currently only available for 64bit Windows operating systems and indented to be compiled with Microsoft Visual Studio 2019.
 Newer MSVC should also work after upgrading the solution.
 The required external libraries SDL and vJoy are included.
 However, the vJoy driver must be installed separately.
 See the vJoy website for more details.

 How to use:

-1. Compile with MSVC >= 2010
+1. Compile with MSVC >= 2019
-2. Install the vJoy driver and set a device with at least two buttons
+2. Install the vJoy driver and make sure you have a device with at least two buttons
-3. Configure the software using the INI file (defaults should work)
+3. Optional: Configure the debouncer using the INI file (defaults should work)
 4. Start the tool
 5. Start the game and use the F5/F6 keys to bind the virtual device buttons.
-   How it works: After pressing F5/F6 it will wait 5 seconds and then trigger the virtual left/right joystick button.
+   After pressing F5/F6 the debouncer will wait 5 seconds and then trigger the virtual left/right joystick button.
 If you just pull the shifting paddle to assign the button, it will most probably bind the original button instead of the virtual filtered one!